manbirmarwah/OpenEDU/README.md

 # OpenEDU[CATION]:rocket:
 :wave: Welcome to **OpenEDU**!
-We are an open source community contributing to compile a collection of learning resources for CSE/IT enthusiasts, or whosoever finds these resources useful to learn something new. :sparkling_heart:
+We are an open source community contributing to compile a collection of learning resources for CSE/IT enthusiasts, or anyone who finds these resources useful to learn something new. :sparkling_heart:

 Don't forget to Star :star: this repository!